 Change 2: Mature/Exemplary What have we done so far?
-Monitoring and responding to system BTHFT have a command Centre and a wall of analytics, with the MAIDT adjacent - the data drives the response from MAIDT and other services.
-The MAIDT work with one version of the truth and focus on solutions for transfer home. demand and capacity (joint analysis of ANHST MAIDT are working together to also have one version of the truth and have made significant progress over the past year.
-There is a continuous improvement approach being taken in both hospitals. current capacity, Pathways 0-3, Sufficient supply of home support to move people out of enablement services into longer term support is a challenge, despite a home support reviewing team within BEST who work with the brokerage team and independent home support providers to keep the flow though enablement market shaping, optimum run services.
-The timely review post discharge that they provide also promotes independence resulting in support appropriately reduced and improved outcomes for the individual, supporting capacity for the system. rate to maintain flow) Performance and flow through adult social care services is measured and reported throughout the day, seven days a week.
+Monitoring and BTHFT have a command Centre and a wall of analytics, with the MAIDT responding to adjacent - the data drives the response from MAIDT and other services.
+The MAIDT work with one version of the truth and focus on solutions for system transfer home. demand and ANHST MAIDT are working together to also have one version of the truth capacity (joint and have made significant progress over the past year.
+There is a analysis of continuous improvement approach being taken in both hospitals. current Sufficient supply of home support to move people out of enablement capacity, services into longer term support is a challenge, despite a home support reviewing team within BEST who work with the brokerage team and Pathways 0-3, independent home support providers to keep the flow though enablement market services. shaping, The timely review post discharge that they provide also promotes optimum run independence resulting in support appropriately reduced and improved rate to outcomes for the individual, supporting capacity for the system. maintain flow) Performance and flow through adult social care services is measured and reported throughout the day, seven days a week.
 Recruitment of care staff is the issue.
 Market shaping, redesigning of models of care, engaging the care sector as a partner in our system is not an issue and relationships have strengthened since the CQC system review in 2018 as a result of the Covid joint working.
-Next Steps The home support contracts with the independent sector are being re procured next year a plan of market engagement has started and this is being led by Adult social care but health partners and the care sector are involved in the co design of the specification and models.
+Next Steps ivent steps The home support contracts with the independent sector are being re procured next year a plan of market engagement has started and this is being led by Adult social care but health partners and the care sector are involved in the co design of the specification and models.
 This is influenced by what we have learned together over the past 3 years.
-Change 3: Multi- disciplinary working, Transfer of Care hubs, System Co- Mature/Exemplary What have we done so far?
-Both hospitals have MAIDTs (community nurses are included in the MAIDT) with joint operating models, and the VCS, housing pathway providers are commissioned to operate within the model.
-There is an Executive system leader, and joint leadership across health and social care in both hospitals.
-Adult social care has a single point of access via trusted assessors for all restarts of home support, enablement and short term beds (180) managed by the LA.
-Next Steps Ordinator /leadership Work is taking place improve our staffing levels across the system.
-Change 4: Home first D2A reference to the Principles -CQC system review 2018 and performance over What have we done so far?
-Happy Healthy and at Home Strategy and Act as One approach clear in our joint operations.
-Home First document being used as assess to transfer out of hospital.
-Trusted assessors for home support and short term beds work with discharge nurses/therapists.
-Relationship with care sector managed via single point of access in adult social care.
+Change 3: Mature/Exemplary What have we done so far?
+Both hospitals have MAIDTs (community nurses are included in the MAIDT) Multi- with joint operating models, and the VCS, housing pathway providers are disciplinary commissioned to operate within the model.
+There is an Executive system working, leader, and joint leadership across health and social care in both hospitals.
+Transfer of Adult social care has a single point of access via trusted assessors for all restarts of home support, enablement and short term beds (180) managed Care hubs, by the LA.
+System Co- Next Steps Ordinator Work is taking place improve our staffing levels across the system. /leadership Change 4: What have we done so far?
+Home -CQC system review 2018 and Happy Healthy and at Home Strategy and Act as One approach clear in our joint operations. first D2A performance over Home First document being used as assess to transfer out of hospital. reference last 3 years.
+Trusted assessors for home support and short term beds work with to the discharge nurses/therapists.
+Relationship with care sector managed via single point of access in adult Principles social care.
 Performance monitored in relation to outcomes of short term support and long term placements.
 CHC assessments are undertaken out of hospital other than on rehabilitation units in hospital.
 Joint improvement work re FAST track and CHC is ongoing as part of ACT as One.